I discovered this Homemade Amish White Bread in the unlikeliest of places, but now it’s become our go-to everyday bread.

 Then, of course, I pray we find a better loaf for communion.
 Luckily, a friend of mine took on the task herself, and started bringing a homemade loaf to church each week.
 If you’ve never sat in a pew a few rows behind a communion table set with fresh homemade bread, you do not know what temptation is.
 This is THE bread.
 It’s sturdy enough to hold together, but has a tender, chewy, slightly sweet interior.
 My friend was gracious enough to send me the recipe she uses.
 It’s called Amish White Bread.
 Of course it is.
 That’s why this stuff is so amazing.

 Of course, this bread isn’t just for communion.
 It’s now become our every day loaf.
-This bread is hearty enough for a saucy, thick sandwich, but it’s also the perfect vehicle for a smear of salted butter and jam.
+This bread is hearty enough for a saucy, thick sandwich, and makes a great bread for Eggs In A Basket, but it’s also the perfect vehicle for a smear of salted butter and jam.
 We’ve also found it’s quite useful for soaking up the last bits of a stew or making a killer melty grilled cheese.

 If you’ve never made bread before, this is a great recipe to test the waters.
 It’s super simple (dare I say no fail?!) and requires very little hands on time.
 I always find bread making to be therapeutic.
 It requires you to get a little messy, smell the yeast and feel the warm soft dough working against your hands.
 The scent of a fresh loaf rising in the oven is more than worth the effort it requires.
 This is a bread to savor and enjoy, a loaf which makes you stop and give thanks, whether you’re standing in the communion line at church or sharing it with a friend over a cup of tea.